microsoft/BikeSharing360_BackendServices/readme.md

 Easiest way is to use a Azure AppService per Microservice.
 To create and deploy all microservices, you only need an Azure Subscription and a Computer with the following software installed:

-1. Visual Studio 2015 Update 3.
-Microservices code are in netcore and nodejs.
-Netcore microservices are based on project.json not on csproj, so don't use Visual Studio 2017
+1. Visual Studio 2017 RC with netcore and Azure workloads
 2. Azure SDK .NET (2.9.6)

 You also need an active Azure subscription.